 What is hope

-Late Professor C. R. Synder is one of the pioneers in the field of positive psychology.
-He is also best known for his work on Hope and Forgiveness.
+As per late Professor C. R. Synder, one of the pioneers in the field of positive psychology.
+Who is also best known for his work on Hope and Forgiveness?

-He states in his “theory of hope” that Hope is defined as the perceived capability to derive pathways to desired goals and motivate oneself via agency thinking to use those pathways.
+He states that in his “theory of hope” as … Hope is defined as the perceived capability to derive pathways to desired goals and motivate oneself via agency thinking to use those pathways.

-When the individual feels things have moved beyond their grasp, they start feeling hopeless.
+When the individual feels things have moved beyond their hand and they start feeling hopeless.

-When people with high levels of hope face these threats, they look at it as a challenge to overcome rather than a barrier to concede defeat.
+When people with high hope face these threats, they look at it as a challenge to overcome rather than a barrier to concede defeat.